chef/chef-web-docs/chef_master/source/resource_windows_service.rst

 ``load_order_group``
    **Ruby Types:** String

-   The names of the load ordering group of which this service is a member.
-Specify nil or an empty string if the service does not belong to a group.
+   The name of the service's load ordering group(s).
+Specify ``nil`` or an empty string if the service does not belong to a group.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'